Dannark/Android-Launcher-for-VSCode/README.md

-# AndroidLauncher README
+# Android Emulator Launcher

-An Extension for VSCode in order to Launch your Android Emulator easily.
+An Extension for VSCode to help you in your Android Development.
+This allow you to start and Emulator more easily.

 ## Features

-To Launch your prefered emulator, just pres `Ctrl + Shift + P` and search for the command `Run Android Emulator` them press `Enter`.
+To Launch your prefered emulator, just press `Ctrl + Shift + P` and search for the command `Run Android Emulator` them press `Enter`.
 The list of avaliable emulator will show up on the screen, juse select the one you want.

 > Tip: If you have just one Emulator, then it will be immediately Launched.